sos-berlin/js7-api-schemas/src/main/resources/raml/api/documentation/dailyplan/submissions/dailyPlanSubmissionsFilterDef.md

 <tr>
 <td>``filter``</td><td>required</td>
 <td>
-Specify the filters elements to filter the submissions that should be considered.
+Specifies the elements to filter the submissions that should be considered.
 All filter elements will be combined with "and".
-The elements in the lists controllerIds will be combined with "or"
+The values of the controllerIds element will be combined with "or".

 The filter elements are